ShadowMuffin25/shadowmuffin25.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master’s student in Computer Science at the University of Massachusetts Amherst, where I work with [Prof. Hong Yu](https://www.cics.umass.edu/about/directory/hong-yu) in the [BioNLP Lab](https://bio-nlp.github.io/index.html).
 My current research focuses on reinforcement learning with verifiable rewards for medical reasoning, exploring how factual, interpretable reward signals can guide models toward safer and more reliable clinical decision-making.
-Before joining the BioNLP Lab, I collaborated with mentors from Microsoft MAIDAP to improve the safety and efficiency of large language model fine-tuning.
-I also spent a summer as a Software Development Engineer Intern at Amazon, where I helped enhance identity management workflows for Amazon Connect.
+Before joining the BioNLP Lab, I collaborated with mentors from **Microsoft MAIDAP** to improve the safety and efficiency of large language model fine-tuning.
+I also spent a summer as a Software Development Engineer Intern at **Amazon**, where I helped enhance identity management workflows for Amazon Connect.
 Earlier in my research journey, I worked with [Prof. Mai Elsherief](https://www.maielsherief.com/) at Northeastern University, where I explored applications of AI for social good, including projects on mental health discourse and emotional bias in language models.

 At UMass, I also served as a core member of the [Public Interest Technology (PIT) Club](https://sites.google.com/umass.edu/pitumass?usp=share_link), organizing events and guest speaker sessions to promote the ethical and responsible use of technology across disciplines.
 Additionally, I have contributed as an Undergraduate Research Volunteer, working with PhD student [Kunjal Panchal](https://astuary.github.io/Kunjal/) on a survey of memory-efficient training methods for large language models.

 I am broadly motivated by the question of **how to build AI systems that are not only capable, but also reliable, interpretable, and aligned with human values**.
 My long-term goal is to advance **AI for social good and safety**, bridging the gap between technical rigor and real-world responsibility.
 I am especially interested in combining interpretability, safety alignment, and human-centric evaluation to develop models whose reasoning can be understood, verified, and trusted.

----

 ## News
 - **Nov 2025:** Presented a poster at **EMNLP 2025 (Industry Track)** on safe fine-tuning on a budget, in collaboration with Microsoft MAIDAP.